DataDog/documentation/content/en/dashboards/widgets/slo.md

 Use the SLO Summary widget to visualize a [Service Level Objective (SLO)][1] on a dashboard.

-{{< img src="/dashboards/widgets/slo/metric_slo_filter_by.png" alt="metric-based slo summary widget graph editor " >}}
+{{< img src="/dashboards/widgets/slo/slo-summary-widget.png" alt="metric-based slo summary widget graph editor " >}}

 ### Configuration

 1. Select an SLO from the dropdown menu.
-2. **For metric-based SLOs**: You can filter your query with tags and leverage [template variables][2] to dynamically scope your results:
+2. **For metric-based and Time Slice SLOs**: You can filter your query with tags and leverage [template variables][2] to dynamically scope your results:
     - Take advantage of template variables by using the *filter by* field to scope the SLO statuses the widget displays.
 For example, `filter by $datacenter` scopes your SLO query to whatever value you choose in the dashboard for the *datacenter* template variable.
     - Add additional scope and context to your SLO metric queries even if the tags were not included in the original SLO configuration.
 For example, if the original SLO query is `sum:trace.flask.request.hits{*} by {resource_name}.as_count()` and you filter by `env:prod` in the widget, your data will be scoped to only that from your `prod` environment.
 3. Select up to three different time windows.

 ### Options

-#### Set the time window
+#### Set the time windows

-Select up to three different rolling time windows.
-Optionally, you can select a calendar time window or select **Global Time**.
+Select up to three different time windows from the following:
+- **Rolling time windows**: 7, 30, or 90 days
+- **Calendar time windows**: week to date, previous week, month to date, previous month

-`Global Time` allows you to display your SLO's status and error budget over arbitrary time periods within the past 90 days.
+- **Global time** (supported for metric-based and Time Slice SLOs): This option allows you to display your SLO's status and error budget over arbitrary time periods within the past 90 days.

-You can specify an optional unique SLO target for the arbitrary time period.
-To display an error budget and to color code the SLO status value as green or red, you need to specify an SLO target.

-**Note**: If the SLO input target is not specified, only the SLO status is shown and the font color remains gray.
+  **Note:** With `Global time`, you can also specify an optional unique SLO target.
+To display an error budget and color code the SLO status value as green or red, you need to specify an SLO target.
+If the SLO input target is not specified, only the SLO status is shown and the font color remains gray.

 #### Display preferences

 Select whether to show or hide remaining error budget by toggling the `Show error budget` option.

-If you are visualizing a monitor-based SLO with multiple groups or multiple monitors, select your `View mode`:
+If you are visualizing an SLO with multiple groups or a monitor-based SLO with multiple monitors, select your `View mode`:

-- For monitor-based SLOs configured with a single monitor broken into multiple groups, there are the following three view modes:
+- For SLOs with groups (metric-based or Time Slice SLO with groups, or monitor-based SLOs with a single monitor broken into groups), there are the following three view modes:
   - `Overall`: displays the overall SLO status percentages and targets
   - `Groups`: displays a table of status percentages for each group
   - `Both`: displays both the overall SLO status percentages and targets and table of status percentages for each group

 - For monitor-based SLOs configured with multiple monitors, there are the following three view modes:
   - `Overall`: displays the overall SLO status percentages and targets
-  - `Groups`: displays a table of status percentages for each group
+  - `Groups`: displays a table of status percentages for each monitor
   - `Both`: displays both the overall SLO status percentages and targets and table of status percentages for each monitor

-**Note:** When the `Global Time` time window option is selected you can only use the `Overall` view mode.
+**Note:** For monitor-based SLOs, you can only use the `Overall` view mode when the `Global Time` time window option is selected.

+When you set the `View mode` to `Groups` or `Both`, you have the ability to sort by any of the time windows configured for your widget.

 ## API